1995 American League Division Series: Game 3

 It was the first ever Major League Baseball postseason game in Seattle and both teams pitched their best for Game 3.
 Jack McDowell faced Cy Young Award winner Randy Johnson.
 Johnson allowed a Bernie Williams home run to make it 1–0 Yankees in the fourth, but Tino Martinez's two-run home run after a walk made it 2–1 Mariners in the fifth.
-In the sixth, McDowell allowed a triple and two walks to load the bases for the Mariners with one out and they built a commanding five-run lead off a weakened Yankee bullpen.
+In the sixth, McDowell allowed a triple and two walks to load the bases for the Mariners with one out and they built a commanding five-run lead off a weakened Yankees bullpen.
 Martinez hit an RBI single off Steve Howe, then Bob Wickman allowed RBI singles to Jay Buhner and Mike Blowers before Luis Sojo's sacrifice fly made it 6–1 Mariners.
 The Yankees got a run in the seventh on Pat Kelly's sacrifice fly with two on, but the Mariners got that run back in the bottom half on Martinez's bases-loaded sacrifice fly off Sterling Hitchcock aided by Randy Velarde's error.
-Back-to-back home runs by Bernie Williams and Mike Stanley leading off the eighth off Bill Risley cut the Mariners' lead to 7–4, but Norm Charlton shut the door on Game 3, allowing Seattle to win their first postseason game.
+Back-to-back home runs by Bernie Williams and Mike Stanley leading off the eighth off Bill Risley cut the Mariners' lead to 7–4, but Norm Charlton shut the door on Game 3, allowing the Mariners to win their first postseason game.